How To Sew An Envelope Pillow Cover In 3 Easy Steps

 Step 7: Finish

-Turn your pillow cover right side out and add your insert!
+Turn your pillow cover right side out, press with an iron for a crisp finish, and add your insert!
 DONE!

 How do you determine how much/how far in to angle the corners?